dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 The same is true for `{ a is int ? - 3 : 3 }`.

 The same is true for `{ int ? - 3 : 3 }` if we allow this.

+#### Null aware subscript

+Certain uses of null aware subscripts in conditional expressions are ambiguous.
+For example, `{ a?[b]:c }` can be parsed either as a set literal or a map literal, depending on whether the `?` is interpreted as part of a null aware subscript or as part of a conditional expression.
+Whenever there is a sequence of tokens which may be parsed either as a conditional expression or as two expressions separated by a colon, the first of which is a a null aware subscript, parsers shall choose to parse as a conditional expression.

 ## Static semantics